sdiehl/unbound/README.md

 syntax trees with binding when building functional language typecheckers and compilers.

-The library provides two derivable macros for automatic implementation of:
+Provides two derivable macros for automatic implementation of:

 - **`Alpha`**: Automatically derived alpha equivalence checking that correctly handles binding